WHAT WE DO

 Washington County Community Corrections Department

-We are currently developing a one-day, evidence-based, crisis and conflict management (CCM) training for law enforcement professionals.
+We are currently developing a one-day, evidence-based, mental illness and crisis training for law enforcement professionals (The R-Model: Research, Respond, Refer).
 We are partnering with the Minnetonka Police Department.

 Our state of the art program introduces new concepts and protocols, including how to quickly recognize the signs of a crisis, evidence-based crisis management strategies, connections with community resources, and agency-specific initiatives.
 This model includes trauma-informed care, cultural competency, and officer mental health.